Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Introduction

-To address these challenges, we propose Language-Conditioned Heat-Inspired Diffusion (LCHD), an end-to-end vision-based Multi-Robot Motion Planning framework that integrates semantic priors from CLIP \cite{radford2021learning} with a collision-avoiding diffusion kernel of DHD \cite{chang2023denoising}.
+To address these challenges, we propose Language-conditioned Heat-inspired Diffusion (LHD), an end-to-end vision-based multi-robot motion planning framework that integrates semantic priors from CLIP \cite{radford2021learning}, a vision-language model (VLM), with a collision-avoiding diffusion kernel of DHD \cite{chang2023denoising}.
 This kernel serves as a physical inductive bias, which amortizes the cost of static obstacle avoidance into the training phase, thereby enabling the planner to interpret language commands strictly within the reachable workspace.
-Thus, it naturally resolves out-of-distribution scenarios in terms of reachability by guiding robots toward accessible alternatives that maintain the semantic intent.
+Thus, it naturally resolves out-of-distribution (OOD) scenarios in terms of reachability by guiding robots toward accessible alternatives that maintain the semantic intent.
 Leveraging this implicit obstacle avoidance, we incorporate a simple coordination mechanism that enables multiple robots to safely share space during the reverse diffusion process.
-Consequently, LCHD generates language-conditioned trajectories that satisfy both static obstacle and inter-robot safety constraints within practical planning times.
-Fig.~\ref{architecture} provides an overview of the LCHD framework.
+Consequently, LHD generates language-conditioned trajectories that satisfy both static obstacle and inter-robot safety constraints within practical planning times.
+Fig.~\ref{architecture} provides an overview of the LHD framework.

-The contributions of our paper can be summarized as follows: First, we introduce LCHD, an end-to-end, vision-based multi-robot planner that integrates CLIP-based semantic priors with a collision-avoiding diffusion kernel, enabling direct generation of language-conditioned, collision-free trajectories from raw visual input.
-Next, we show how the collision-avoiding diffusion kernel physically grounds language instructions within the reachable workspace, while amortizing static obstacle avoidance into the training phase to eliminate the need for explicit environment reconstruction.
-We then develop a lightweight inter-robot coordination mechanism that injects distance-based guidance during reverse diffusion, enabling safe multi-robot planning without heavy optimization.
-Finally, we validate LCHD extensively in simulation and on real hardware, demonstrating significant improvements in success rate, generalization to out-of-distribution (OOD) scenarios, and faster planning times compared to prior diffusion-based approaches.
+Our contributions are as follows: 1) We introduce LHD, an end-to-end vision-language diffusion planner for multi-robot trajectory generation.
+2) We propose a collision-avoiding diffusion kernel that grounds language instruction to reachable regions and amortizes static obstacle avoidance without explicit reconstruction.
+3) We devise a lightweight inter-robot guidance term that enforces safety during sampling, and 4) extensive simulation and hardware results showing improved success rate, OOD generalization, and runtime over baselines.